DJ LeMahieu Preview, Player Props: Yankees vs. Red Sox

 DJ LeMahieu At The Plate

-- LeMahieu has 18 doubles, two triples, eight home runs and 38 walks while batting .245.
+- LeMahieu is hitting .242 with 18 doubles, two triples, eight home runs and 38 walks.

-- LeMahieu will look to extend his 10-game hitting streak.
-He's batting .375 during his last games.

-- He has hit a long ball in eight games this year (8.0%), leaving the park in 2% of his chances at the plate.
+- Looking at the 101 games he has played this season, he's hit a home run in eight of them (7.9%), and in 2% of his trips to the plate.

-- LeMahieu has picked up an RBI in 24.0% of his games this year, with two or more RBI in 6.0% of his games.
+- LeMahieu has an RBI in 24 of 101 games this season, with multiple RBI in six of them.

-- In 32.0% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (4.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.